HiLab-git/PyMIC_examples/segmentation/JSRT2/README.md

 In this example, we show how to use a customized CNN and a customized loss function to segment the heart from X-Ray images.
 The configurations are the same as those in the `JSRT` example except the network structure and loss function.

 The customized CNN is detailed in `my_net2d.py`, which is a modification of the 2D UNet.
 In this new network, we use a residual connection in each block.
-The customized loss is detailed in `my_loss.py`, where we define a focal dice loss.
+The customized loss is detailed in `my_loss.py`, where we define a focal dice loss named as MyFocalDiceLoss.
+We use it `MyFocalDiceLoss + CrossEntropyLoss` to train the custermized network.

-We also write a customized main function in `jsrt_net_run.py` so that we can combine NetRunAgent from PyMIC with our customized CNN and loss function.
+We also write a customized main function in `jsrt_net_run.py` so that we can combine SegmentationAgent from PyMIC with our customized CNN and loss function.

 ## Data and preprocessing
 1. Data preprocessing is the same as that in the the `JSRT` example.
 Please follow that example for details.